thibaut-dst/Binance-Market-Data-Stream-and-Analytics/README.md

 Wait for the WebSocket connections to collect streaming data.
 Press Ctrl + C to stop the script and close WebSocket connections.

-You'll find the collected data and analytics reports in the collected_data directory.
+You'll find the collected data and analytics reports in the collected_data directory under "trade_report.csv"